top of page

 2. Membership Status:

-1. Active: Current on membership dues as referenced in section 4
+a.
+Active: Current on membership dues as referenced in section 4

-2. Inactive: Membership dues are in arrears
+b.
+Inactive: Membership dues are in arrears

 Section 4: The annual dues for each member shall be determined/reviewed by the Board of Directors annually by September 1st.
 Annual dues are to be paid at the start of each fiscal year beginning September 1st.
 Dues are considered to be in arrears as of the end of day on October 31st.
 Any member who becomes current on dues after this date will be paid through the remainder of the fiscal year.

-Section 5: Any member of the SkillsUSA Massachusetts Alumni & Friends Association may be expelled by a majority vote of the SkillsUSA Massachusetts Alumni Association Board of Directors, an advisor of the SkillsUSA Massachusetts Alumni Association, The Executive Director of SkillsUSA Massachusetts or the Board of Directors of SkillsUSA Massachusetts for non-payment of dues or for conduct unbecoming a member of the organization; as outlined in the Code of Conduct.
+Section 5: Any member of the SkillsUSA Massachusetts Alumni & Friends Association may be expelled by a majority vote of the SkillsUSA Massachusetts Alumni Association Board of Directors, an advisor of the SkillsUSA Massachusetts Alumni Association, The Executive Director of SkillsUSA Massachusetts or the Board of Directors of SkillsUSA Massachusetts for non-payment of dues or for conduct unbecoming of a member of the organization; as outlined in the Code of Conduct.
 A notice shall be given by the Board of Directors in writing or via email at least ten (10) days before the matter is to be acted upon by the Board.

 Section 6: When matters are submitted for voting, each member shall be entitled to one vote.
 No member shall be entitled to vote at any election if the member’s dues are in arrears.